In this post “ISO 9001 Clauses Explained” we dive into Control of Nonconforming Outputs.

 ISO 9001:2015 8.7 Control of nonconforming outputs – 8.7.1

 It is not uncommon to collect large volumes of data.
-By doing so you are able to develop trends, to find patterns, or find maybe clustering of defects.
-And the knowledge you can gain from analyzing this data is oftentimes unlimited and profound.
+By doing so, you are able to develop trends, find patterns, or maybe find a clustering of defects.
+The knowledge you can gain from analyzing this data is oftentimes unlimited and profound.
 You could learn something as simple as a machinist we have on 2nd shift is performing poorly.
 The process of reviewing and analyzing data over time can lead to a much better understanding of the problems in the process.
-Whatever it is that you learn from the analysis of your nonconformance is will allow you to have a better input into your corrective action process.
+Whatever it is that you learn from the analysis of your nonconformance will allow you to have a better input into your corrective action process.

 Nonconformance Report vs Corrective Action Report